trentlarson/Schedule-Forecast/README.txt

 To deploy:
 - Get tools: Maven; a J2EE server eg. Tomcat
 - Create the TEAM and TEAM_HOURS tables; see Team*.hbm.xml
-- Put DB settings in hibernate.cfg.xml
+- Put DB settings in hibernate.cfg.xml & ForecastUtil.java
 - Build the war with: mvn package
 -- Choose your tool:
--- For standalone: Copy the target/forecast.war file into the war directory, eg. tomcat/webapps/ -- For Jira: copy the war/src/main/webapp/gantt.jsp file into someplace under atlassian-jira/
+-- For standalone: Copy the target/forecast.war file into the war directory, eg. tomcat/webapps/ -- For Jira: copy the forecast jars and the core/lib jars (except logging) into atlassian-jira/WEB-INF/lib, and war/src/main/webapp/gantt.jsp file into someplace you'll remember under atlassian-jira/, eg. secure/views/company

 Helpful hints for Eclipse: